gridscale/terraform-provider-gridscale/website/docs/r/bucket.html.md

 page_title: "gridscale: bucket"
 sidebar_current: "docs-gridscale-resource-bucket"
 description: |-
-   Manages a bucket in gridscale.
+   Manages an object storage bucket in gridscale.
 ---

-# gridscale_object_storage_accesskey
+# gridscale_object_storage_bucket

-Provides a bucket.
-This can be used to create, and delete buckets.
+Provides an object storage bucket in gridscale.
+This can be used to create, and delete object storage buckets.

 ## Example Usage